IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>8 - Trigger a pipeline update</summary>

-We are now ready to start automatically uploading our data to IBM Concert via our pipeline.
+In this step we will automatically trigger the the pipeline to run by making a code update.

+Recall that the quote-of-the-day application has 10 microservices.
+For this demo we will use one microservice called qotd-web.

+1. Clone the qotd-web code repository to your local machine.
+2. Open the code in Visual Studio Code
-Recall that our quote-of-the-day application has 10 microservices.
-So let’s begin with one microservice called qotd-web.
-I can make any change to the source code of this microservice.
-In this case I will make a tiny update and add a comment to a line.
-I will then save and push the code to github by creating a commit.
-This is how any developer at a company would push their code changes to the repository.
-The commit action is what triggers our pipeline to run.
+3. Add a comment to a line.
+4. Save and push the code to github by creating a commit.
+The commit action will trigger the pipeline to run.

-Within a few seconds of the commit, the Tekton pipeline begins to run automatically.
+Within a few seconds of the commit, the Tekton pipeline should begin to run automatically.

 **[Go to top](#top)**